Skip to main content

 Overview

-When your team receives a damage or loss report directly (such as by phone, email, or in person) you can log the claim manually in SmartMoving.
-This ensures the issue is captured right away, categorized correctly, and routed to the right team member for follow-up.
+When your team receives a damage or loss report directly, such as by phone, email, or in person, you can log the claim manually in SmartMoving to ensure it’s captured right away and routed correctly.

 Before You Start